 Students need brain breaks throughout their day still!
-Try some movement activities with them while on your Zoom or Google Meet call.
+Try some distance learning activities that incorporate movement while on your Zoom or Google Meet call.

 - Go Noodle– Pull up your students’ favorite Go Noodle songs and share your screen.
 Students can get up and dance away!

 - Dance and Freeze– Play some music, encourage students to get up and dance, then students must freeze when the music stops.
 Your students will love the silly motions they are frozen in!